FREDA LESTER | DURATION: 58 MINUTES

 IN THIS EPISODE

-She discusses her involvement and the police reaction in the Keith Lamont Scott shooting that led to protests and civil disturbance in the City of Charlotte.
+She discusses her involvement in the Keith Lamont Scott shooting that led to protests and civil disturbance in the City of Charlotte.

 She tells a story about drawing her gun at a vehicle felony stop and controlling adrenaline.